DhruvDoshi/blog-page/_posts/2021-02-04-Mobile-Backend-as-a-service.md

 #### REFERENCES

-What is PaaS?
-Platform as a Service | Microsoft Azure.
-(2021).
-Retrieved December 22, 2021, from Microsoft.com website: https://azure.microsoft.com/en-ca/overview/what-is-paas/
+Wikipedia Contributors.
+(2021, December 1).
+Mobile backend as a service.
+Retrieved December 23, 2021, from Wikipedia website: https://en.wikipedia.org/wiki/Mobile_backend_as_a_service

+‌Fanchi, C. (2021, May 11).
+What Is Mobile Backend As A Service...
+Retrieved December 23, 2021, from Backendless website: https://backendless.com/what-is-mobile-backend-as-a-service-mbaas/

+‌mBaaS providers: Top 10 options.
+(2019, October 28).
+Retrieved December 23, 2021, from Back4App Blog website: https://blog.back4app.com/mbaas-providers/

+‌MBaaS vs PaaS - What’s the Difference?
+(2019, October 23).
+Retrieved December 23, 2021, from Back4App Blog website: https://blog.back4app.com/mbaas-vs-paas/#Key_advantages_of_MBaaS

-‌Wikipedia Contributors.
-(2021, December 18).
-Platform as a service.
-Retrieved December 22, 2021, from Wikipedia website: https://en.wikipedia.org/wiki/Platform_as_a_service
+‌Mobile Backend as a Service (mBaaS) - what is it?
+(2019, September 17).
+Retrieved December 23, 2021, from Kumulos website: https://www.kumulos.com/what-is-mobile-backend-as-a-service-mbaas/

 ‌